Dio Brando: Voice actors

 Dio has had many different voice actors in different types of media.
 He was first voiced by Norio Wakamoto in the 1993 drama CDs, followed by Nobuo Tanaka in the OVAs and Isshin Chiba in the 1998 video game.
 He is voiced by both Kenji Nojima and Hikaru Midorikawa in the Phantom Blood video game and 2007 animated film as the younger and older incarnations, respectively.
 In the 2012 television anime and in various subsequent media, he and his Steel Ball Run counterpart Diego are voiced by Takehito Koyasu.
 In the 2026 Steel Ball Run anime, Diego is set to be voiced by Kaito Ishikawa.

-Dio has had two English voice actors; he was voiced by Kid Beyond in the OVAs, and by Patrick Seitz in the TV anime.
+Dio has had three English voice actors; he was voiced by Kid Beyond in the OVAs, and by Patrick Seitz in the TV anime.
+Damien Haas will voice Diego in the 2026 Steel Ball Run anime.

 In other media

 Dio Brando has appeared in many video games related to the JoJo's Bizarre Adventure franchise, usually as a player character or a boss.
 Some games include multiple versions of the character; in JoJo's Bizarre Adventure: Eyes of Heaven for example, both Dio Brando from Phantom Blood and DIO from Stardust Crusaders are playable characters, along with Diego Brando and Parallel World Diego from Steel Ball Run.
 Furthermore, he has appeared as a playable character in several crossover video games, such as Jump Super Stars, Jump Ultimate Stars, and Jump Force.

-Dio, Gone to Heaven (天国に到達したＤＩＯ, Tengoku ni Tōtatsu-shita Dio) is the main antagonist in the story mode of JoJo's Bizarre Adventure: Eyes of Heaven, being a version of Dio from an alternate universe where he killed the Joestar Group in the 1980s and executed his vision of "obtaining heaven" by sacrificing 36 evil souls and subjugating his world with the reality-writing power of his evolved Stand "The World Over Heaven" (ザ・ワールド・オーバーヘブン, Za Wārudo Ōbā Hebun).
+Dio, Gone to Heaven (天国に到達したDIO, Tengoku ni Tōtatsu-shita Dio) is the main antagonist in the story mode of JoJo's Bizarre Adventure: Eyes of Heaven, being a version of Dio from an alternate universe where he killed the Joestar Group in the 1980s and executed his vision of "obtaining heaven" by sacrificing 36 evil souls and subjugating his world with the reality-writing power of his evolved Stand "The World Over Heaven" (ザ・ワールド・オーバーヘブン, Za Wārudo Ōbā Hebun).
 Dio learns of alternate realities from Funny Valentine, seeking to control all universes through the Saint's Corpse, and uses his more advanced powers over time to revive fallen heroes and villains to either serve him in preventing Jotaro Kujo and the other Joestars from obtaining the complete Saint's Corpse or use them to gather the parts so he can steal them and achieve ultimate power.